cabrerac/doa-composition/README.md

 # DOA-Based Composition

-The goal of this project is to implement and experiment with services compositions based on Data-Oriented Architecture principles.
+The goal of this project is to implement and experiment with services compositions based on Data-Oriented Architectures principles.

 ## Infrastructure and Services Deployment in AWS